 Common Misconception: Teaching yoga classes is the sole source of income for yoga instructors.

 Reality: Most yoga teachers have at least 1 or 2 other “jobs” outside of teaching.
 These may be in a studio or in an entirely different field.
 But the top earning yogis tend to have a wide diversity of revenue sources.
 The list of ideas to increase your average salary is endless, but here is some inspiration to get you started:

-- Building a blog and monetizing with ad revenue and digital products (ebooks, courses, etc.)
+- Build a blog and monetize it with ad revenue and digital products (ebooks, courses, etc.)

-- Become a pilates instructor or fitness instructor
+- Become a pilates instructor, fitness instructor or personal trainer

 - Start a satellite-business in the yoga space, for example a juice bar inside a studio

-- Begin nutrition coaching for your yoga clients
+- Begin nutrition coaching or personal training for your yoga clients

 - Conduct workshops online and in person

 - Mentor beginner teachers or be a business coach for aspiring yoga professionals

 - Grow your own online following and monetize with your own branded merchandise, online courses, social media creator funds, and attract people to your in-person classes